SammySpinsAYarn/Blog/_posts/2023-11-18-genre-fiction-stereotypes-and-why-theyre-ridiculous.md

 **A﻿lternative mediums don't count as reading.**

 A﻿s previously discussed, audiobooks are real books, so still count as 'reading'.
 Comic books, graphic novels, and picture books are also still reading.
 They are the visual interpretation of a series of shapes to understand a progressing story.
 That is is reading.

+**R﻿omance books are only for lonely, unhappy women, and create unrealistic expectations.**

+W﻿ow, ok cynic.
+First off, romance books are for anyone who enjoys hearing about another's relationship.
+And a fair amount of time, romance books either have or are secondary storylines to add to those characters as individuals with lives beyond the love interest- as everyone should.
+And for unrealistic expectations, most people have those anyway.
+People call it settling for a reason.
+Now though, those expectations are higher because independence has allowed women to have higher self-worth and want a romanitc *partner* rather than just wanting to be with someone.